 - Dave Stangis, Founder & CEO, 21C Impact, LLC

-This webinar is co-organized by the JIBS Special Issue Editors: Sjoerd Beugelsdijk (University of Groningen, NL), Jonathan Doh (Villanova University, USA), Tatiana Kostova (University of South Carolina, USA), Valentina Marano (Northeastern University, USA), and Miriam Wilhelm (University of Groningen, NL).
+This webinar was co-organized by the JIBS Special Issue Editors: Sjoerd Beugelsdijk (University of Groningen, NL), Jonathan Doh (Villanova University, USA), Tatiana Kostova (University of South Carolina, USA), Valentina Marano (Northeastern University, USA), and Miriam Wilhelm (University of Groningen, NL).

 About the speakers